Elektr0Vodka/empty.Antoria/readme.md

 ---
 ---

-## ⚙️ Example `serverDZ.cfg` do not forget to change ports and passwords and other settings.
-Logging everything is on by default in this case.
+## ⚙️ Example `serverDZ.cfg`

-Below is a sample `serverDZ.cfg` :
+Below is a sample `serverDZ.cfg` do not forget to change ports, passwords, viewdistance and other settings.
+Logging everything is on by default in this case.:

 ```cfg
 // ======================================================